2005–2006 Thai political crisis: Temple of the Emerald Buddha incident

 On 10 April 2005, Thaksin Shinawatra presided over a "secret" and "private" merit-making ceremony at the Temple of the Emerald Buddha, the holiest site in Thai Buddhism.

-Starting October 2005, the website of Phoochatkarn newspaper ran an article alleging that the Prime Minister had usurped the Royal powers of the King by presiding over the ceremony.
+Starting October 2005, the website of the Phoochatkarn newspaper ran an article alleging that the Prime Minister had usurped the royal powers of the king by presiding over the ceremony.
 This blast, referring to a photo printed in The Nation Multimedia newspaper, led Sondhi Limthongkul, the owner of Phoochatkarn, to start using "We Love the King", "We Will Fight for the King", and "Return Power to the King" as his key anti-Thaksin rallying slogans.
 This allegation has been repeated in Sondhi's "Thailand Weekly" live tapings.
 It also became a staple of the Thailand-insider.com website of Ekkayuth Anchanbutr, a notable critic of Thaksin.
-A widely circulated spam email showed a picture of Thaksin sitting on a chair normally used by the King and asking "People are familiar with images only of the King and members of the Royal Family, all dressed in royal uniforms and decorated with full regalia, presiding over grand ceremonies in the temple’s main chapel.
+A widely circulated spam email showed a picture of Thaksin sitting on a chair normally used by the king and said, "People are familiar with images only of the King and members of the Royal Family, all dressed in royal uniforms and decorated with full regalia, presiding over grand ceremonies in the temple's main chapel.
 Yet this picture makes me think: What has happened to our country?".

 On 9 November 2005, Cabinet secretary-general Bovornsak Uwanno claimed that King Bhumibol Adulyadej granted permission to Prime Minister Thaksin Shinawatra to preside over a grand merit-making ceremony.
 This was corroborated by Chaktham Thammasak, who was director-general of the Bureau of National Buddhism during the time of the incident.
 Chaktham claims that the Royal Household Bureau designed every aspect of the ceremony, including the positioning of the chairs.

 On 17 November 2005, the Civil Court issued a gag order on Sondhi to prevent him from making further allegations.
 This immediately prompted academics and intellectuals to attack Thaksin and accuse him of restricting press freedom.
 In November 2005, General Kittisak Ratprasert, former chief aide-de-camp to King Bhumibol Adulyadej, filed a complaint at Phra Ratchawang police station alleging that Thaksin and his deputy Visanu Krue-ngarm committed lèse majesté at the Temple.

 These charges have apparently been quietly dropped after King Bhumibol Adulyadej's birthday speech where he claimed he didn't take lèse majesté charges seriously.
-However, to this day, Sondhi still uses "We Will Fight for the King" and "Return Power to the King" as rallying cries in his anti-Thaksin protests.
+However, Sondhi still uses "We Will Fight for the King" and "Return Power to the King" as rallying cries in his anti-Thaksin protests.